 These were very real people who lived very real lives – just like you and I. They got dressed every morning hoping they looked nice and went out to do what they had to do to get through the day – just like you and I. They had mothers and fathers, brothers and sisters, teachers and friends – just like you and I. Unlike you and I however, each of their journeys ended too soon… two of them were as young as 11 when they took their own lives.

 Hope is rising however.
-More and more international media attention works to make bare the beauty of uncertainty and individuality while people with power are getting behind the fight to expose this epidemic and foster a better, healthier tolerance.
-James Bassett found solace in the pageantry and eccentricity driven by individual-expression and brought to the fore for him by performing artist, Lady Gaga.
-And because of the power available to the online community, James’ mother hopes to be able to fulfill his final wish.
+More and more international media attention works to make bare the beauty of uncertainty and individuality, while people with power are getting behind the fight to expose this epidemic and foster a better, healthier tolerance.
+James Bassett found solace in the pageantry and eccentricity driven by his individual-expression, and brought to the fore for him by performing artist Lady Gaga.
+And because of the power available through online communities, James’ mother hopes to be able to fulfil his final wish.